bartekmp/osmosmjerka/README.md

 **Export Functionality**
 Export the current puzzle to `.docx`, `.pdf` or `.png` format using the Export button.
 This allows you to print or share puzzles offline.

-**Enhanced Word Finding**
+**Enhanced Phrase Finding**
-- Click on words in the word list to highlight them briefly in the grid
+- Click on phrases in the phrase list to highlight them briefly in the grid
 - Toggle translation visibility with the dedicated button
-- Words can be selected in any direction: horizontal, vertical, diagonal, and reversed
+- Phrases can be selected in any direction: horizontal, vertical, diagonal, and reversed

 **Touch and Mouse Support**
 The game works seamlessly on both desktop and mobile devices with optimized touch interactions and responsive design.